-22.1.3 Test an idea
+OALG 22.1.3 Test an idea

-PIVOTAL Lab or class: Equipment per group: frosted, relatively large lightbulbs, and other materials upon request.
+Equipment: frosted, relatively large lightbulbs, and other materials if needed.

-Place a powered, frosted lightbulb on a table in the center of a dark room and observe that the walls are almost uniformly lighted.
-Tovi (a) and Matt (b) draw two ray diagrams to try to explain this observation.
+Place a powered, frosted lightbulb on a table in the center of a dark room and observe that the walls are almost uniformly lit.
+Draw a ray diagram in your notes that illustrates how the frosted bulb lights the room.

+Tovi (a) and Jaeline (b) draw two ray diagrams to try to model how a lightbulb's light can reach the walls and the ceiling in the room.

-- a.
-Describe the main difference between the two diagrams.
-Consider how each point of the bulb emits light according to the diagrams. - b.
-Design an experiment to test which of the diagrams represents the way a lightbulb emits light-does each point emit one ray, or does each point emit rays in all directions?
-Describe the experiment with a picture and write a prediction based on each diagram. - c.
+a.
+Compare and contrast the two diagrams.
+Consider how each point of the bulb emits light according to each diagram.

+b.
+Design an experiment to test which of the diagrams represents the way a lightbulb emits light -does each point emit one ray, or does each point emit rays in all directions?
+Describe the experiment with a picture and write a prediction of the outcome of the experiment based on each diagram.

+c.
 Perform the experiment and decide which diagram led to the prediction that did not match the outcome.
 Which diagram will you use to represent how each point of the bulb emits light?